 The humble mushroom is an amazing plant – it’s nutritious, easy to grow and is important to our ecosystem.
 Muskin is a fabric made from mushroom caps or buttons, that feels and acts like suede leather.
 It has the same supple texture and flexibility of real leather and breathes like a natural fabric too.

-The tanning process of Muskin is also eco-friendly, using non- toxic substances to colour the leather making it comfortable and safe to wear next to the skin.
+The tanning process of Muskin is also eco-friendly, using non- toxic substances to color the leather making it comfortable and safe to wear next to the skin.

-Muskin has great absorbancy, it can suck up moisture and slowly release it, making it a good fabric to use for absorbing sweat.
-This vegan leather therefore could be used for making comfortable leather insoles for shoes, watch bands, leather gloves and hats.
+Muskin has great absorbency, it can suck up moisture and slowly release it, making it a good fabric to use for absorbing sweat.
+This vegan leather, therefore, could be used for making comfortable leather insoles for shoes, watch bands, leather gloves, and hats.

 At the moment Muskin is a grown material and can only be produced in small strips roughly 40cm x 15 – 20cm.
-But as the technology grows so does it’s potential as a new replacement for all our favourite leather goods.
+But as technology grows so does it’s potential as a new replacement for all our favorite leather goods.

-In his experiments, Edvard grew the mushrooms on a fibre mat, made from waste linen and hemp fibres.
-Once the mushrooms were harvested, what was left over was the Myx fabric – a strong composite fabric created from the Mycelium, or mushroom spores being woven into the fibre mat.
-The spores would grow and pull the fibres together to give it better strength, durability and flexibility.
+In his experiments, Edvard grew the mushrooms on a fiber mat, made from waste linen and hemp fibers.
+Once the mushrooms were harvested, what was leftover was the Myx fabric – a strong composite fabric created from the Mycelium, or mushroom spores being woven into the fiber mat.
+The spores would grow and pull the fibers together to give it better strength, durability, and flexibility.